qubitwoody/documentation/rocky8/app/xrdp/README.md

 ### 2.1 error after update xrdp

-    error loading libvnc.so specified in xrdp.ini, please add a valid entry like lib=libxrdp-vnc.so or similar
+    "error loading libvnc.so specified in xrdp.ini, please add a valid entry like lib=libxrdp-vnc.so or similar"

 ### 2.2 just copy from previous version